 Timeline for applications and decisions:

-- Wednesday 1st May 2019 – deadline for teachers to confirm that information submitted on student applications is correct, and for the 6 students to be selected in the case of a greater number of applicants than places (please see ‘Applications’ for more information)
+- Wednesday 1st May 2019 ***EXTENDED TO 8TH MAY***– deadline for teachers to confirm that information submitted on student applications is correct, and for the 6 students to be selected in the case of a greater number of applicants than places (please see ‘Applications’ for more information)

-- Decisions on applications – no later than mid May 2019.
+- Decisions on applications – no later than end of May 2019 (before half-term).

 The application process and programme for the Year 11 Stonehouse residential has changed in format for 2019.